Warren Powers (defensive end)

-Warren E. Powers (born February 4, 1965) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Denver Broncos, the Los Angeles Rams and the Los Angeles Raiders.
+Warren E. Powers (born February 4, 1965) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Denver Broncos, Los Angeles Rams and Los Angeles Raiders.
 He was selected by the Broncos in the second round of the 1989 NFL draft with the 47th overall pick.
 Powers played college football for the Maryland Terrapins.

 He currently heads the "One Nation" team as a National Sales Director at Primerica Financial Services.

 College career

 Powers made All ACC in his senior year at Maryland.